-Taco Bell Fans can Add a Taco Bell Stop to their Lyft Ride With the Click of a Button on the Mobile App
+Add a Taco Bell Stop to Your Lyft Ride

 Taco Bell and Lyft recently announced their test of “Taco Mode,” which certain users can choose on the mobile app from 9 p.m. to 2 a.m. on Thursday nights through Saturday nights over the next two weeks.
 When customers choose Taco Mode rather than Line, Lyft, or the other modes available in the Lyft app, the usual car icons on the map become tacos.